From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Local organic cuisine, river fish dishes.

-Activities: Trek to one of the highest lakes in the world, experience serene landscapes with snowfall, and marvel at the breathtaking views of Annapurna.
+Activities: Trek to one of the highest lakes in the world, experience serene landscapes with snowfall, breathtaking Annapurna views.

 Accommodation: Trekking lodges, basic teahouses.

-Specialties: Warm soups, dal bhat, and locally brewed herbal tea.
+Specialties: Warm soups, dal bhat, locally brewed herbal tea.

-Activities: Boating on the serene lake, walking along Lakeside, and visiting Tal Barahi Temple.
+Activities: Boating on the serene lake, walking along Lakeside, visiting Tal Barahi Temple.

 Accommodation: Guesthouses, lakeside resorts.